2025 Karur crowd crush: Response and investigation

 Following the incident, emergency services were deployed to the site, and ambulances transported the injured to nearby hospitals.
 At least 44 doctors from the neighboring districts of Salem and Tiruchirappalli were sent to Karur to treat the injured.
 The Karur district administration established helplines to assist families seeking information about the victims.

-The State government formed a single member commission consisting of retired Madras High Court judge Aruna Jagadeesan to investigate the crowd crush.
+The State government formed a single-member commission consisting of retired Madras High Court judge Aruna Jagadeesan to investigate the crowd crush.
 The Tamil Nadu police registered a case and conducted forensic investigations at multiple sites including a sewer where multiple bodies were found.
 According to the first information report filed by the Karur Town police, the TVK organisers had deliberately delayed Vijay's appearance by four hours with the intention of "exhibiting political strength", ignored advice and failed to take adequate precautions.
 It also alleged that Vijay, who entered the Karur district at 4:45 p.m., had violated issued conditions and traffic rules by stopping along the way to "indulge in a roadshow without permission", and sought to delay his arrival himself.

 On 28 September, key members of the TVK including general secretary N. Anand, joint secretary C.T.
 Nirmal Kumar, and Karur district secretary Mathiazhagan were booked under the Bharatiya Nyaya Sanhita (BNS) for culpable homicide, attempted culpable homicide, and endangering life.
 On 30 September, Mathiazhagan was arrested in relation to the case.
 On the same day, TVK’s election campaign management general secretary, Aadhav Arjuna, was booked for allegedly posting a message on social media that was intended to incite unrest, referencing Gen Z protests in Sri Lanka and Nepal.
 Mathiazhagan was granted bail in mid-October.

+In January 2026, Vijay was questioned twice by the CBI at their Delhi headquarters on January 12 and January 19, about the incidence, including his delayed arrival to the rally and his decision to leave early after the situation worsened.

+He was questioned for the third time in March 2026, again at CBI Headquarters at Delhi.